 How long do I wait to refinance?

+This is one of the most asked refinance questions.
 Many people are curious about the number of times they can refinance their mortgage.
 Also, do they have to wait for years or some months before taking this next step?
 When it comes to mortgage refinancing, you are guided by the type of home loan you want.
 You can always wait or just refinance right away.
 The popular rule of thumb is to wait at least six months before refinancing your mortgage.
 This will enable you to cut off costs that come with regular refinancing.

 Are refinance rates worth it?

 It is always smart to consider refinance rates, and most times, you’ll find that refinance rates have gone up when compared to home purchase loan rates.
-Another slight difference might be with your new refinance lender being cheaper than the former.
+Another slight difference might be with your new refinance lender is cheaper than the former.
 A good measure is to consider the closing costs and weigh both options before you settle.

 Can I take out cash from my home?